wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Growing up in a joint family in 90s India, I am also grateful to my grandparents who contributed greatly in making me who I am.
 Dadai, dida, and thamma: my love and *pronaam* for you, always.
 Dadu (who I wish I knew better, than through stories told by my father and grandmother, and one faded photograph from 1993 where I am perched atop his lap), this wouldn't have been possible without your blessings.

 Last but definitely not the least, I had the unexpected fortune of getting to marry the most amazing woman I know over the course of my Ph.D.
-I shudder to think what the past few years would have been without Nilanjana's companionship.
+I shudder to think what the past few years would have been without Nilanjana's companionship, but am I glad to have had it